 Ali Turner began her full-time career at Benenden Hospital in 2001 and progressed to the role of Matron – a role she has held since 2013.
-Here, in the second of series of conversation pieces, Ali talks about how, after completing her studies, she considered the nursing options available to her and ultimately plumped for the job offer that came to her from Benenden Hospital.
+Here, in the second of series of conversation pieces (read Part 1), Ali talks about how, after completing her studies, she considered the nursing options available to her and ultimately plumped for the job offer that came to her from our hospital.

 Careers in nursing

 If you’re interested in a career in nursing, help and information can be found below, or visit our careers in nursing page.

 Published on 10 May 2021